ImageMagick v6 Examples --

 This means that if one of the images is pure white, the result will be the other image.
 On the other hand if one image is black the result will be black.
 Between these extremes one image will darken the destination image by the amount given.

-Note that this will only darken images, it will never brighten it.
-That is it 'attenuates' an image toward black, which makes this compose method a 'Burn' style of composition.
+Note that 'Multiply' will only darken an image, it will never brighten it.
+That is, it 'attenuates' an image toward black, which makes this compose method a 'Burn' style of composition.
+(See Lighting Composition Methods below)

 convert label:Rose label_white.gif